Data Lineage: Interview Questions & Deep Dive (2026)

 How would you build lineage tracking for a platform with 500 dbt models and 200 Spark jobs?

-OpenLineage as the event format, a metadata store (Marquez or DataHub), integration points with the scheduler (Airflow emitting lineage events), and column-level parsing via SQL analysis.
+OpenLineage as the event format, a metadata store (Marquez or DataHub), integration points with the scheduler (Airflow emitting lineage events), column-level parsing via SQL analysis.
 Bonus for discussing Python transformation lineage.

-Use lineage to find every downstream table, view, dashboard, and ML model that references customer_id.
+Use lineage to find every downstream table, view, dashboard, ML model that references customer_id.
 Then plan the migration with versioning, backward compatibility, or coordinated changes.

 We have a pipeline with no documentation: raw files, stored procedures, reporting tables.
 What would you change?